Privacy Policy

 What is a cookie and what is it used for?

-A cookie is a tracker.
-When a user browses a website, it allows personal information to be collected about them.
-When the user uses their computer, cookies are managed by your Internet browser (Google Chrome, Firefox, Safari, Edge or Internet Explorer).
-There are other types of trackers, in addition to cookies (invisible pixel, fingerprinting, local storage, etc.).
-Some cookies are internal to the website, others are third-party cookies placed on the site by third-party companies.
-For simplicity, we will use the term "cookies" in this charter to refer to different types of trackers.
-A cookie can collect different personal data about you, such as the IP address of your computer, the browser used, the date and time of connection, the pages visited on the site, etc. Generally, five types of cookies can be used on a site:
+A cookie is a tracking technology.
+When a user browses a website, it allows the collection of personal information about them.
+When the user uses their computer, cookies are managed by their web browser (Google Chrome, Firefox, Safari, Edge, or Internet Explorer).
+There are other types of tracking technologies besides cookies (web beacons, fingerprinting, local storage, etc.).
+Some cookies are internal to the website, while others are third-party cookies placed on the site by third-party companies.
+For simplicity, we will use the term "cookies" in this policy to refer to different types of tracking technologies.
+A cookie can collect various personal data about you, such as your computer's IP address, the browser used, the date and time of connection, the pages visited on the site, etc. Generally, five types of cookies can be used on a website:

 • Cookies necessary for the operation of the site;

-• Cookies for customizing content based on usage;
+• Cookies for personalizing content based on usage;

 • Advertising cookies;